Northern Long-eared Bat Surveys

 Conducting summer mist net surveys alone have the potential to leave some bat species in your sample area under-represented.
 Adding acoustic monitoring to your project can help draw a much more complete picture of your study area.
 However, depending on your specific project you may want to conduct an entirely acoustic survey.

-For several years BCM has been on the forefront of acoustic monitoring, hosting a large variety of workshops and instructional programs for both bat capture and acoustic monitoring techniques and survey methods.
+BCM has been on the forefront of acoustic monitoring, hosting a large variety of workshops and instructional programs for both bat capture and acoustic monitoring techniques and survey methods.
 With a wide array of full-spectrum acoustic monitoring and survey options and services, BCM is fully equipped with the necessary tools and equipment to provide you with the highest quality custom acoustic monitoring survey possible.

 BCM understands the oft-experienced time constraints associated with certain projects and is happy to consult with clients in order to determine what the best approach is in order to complete the work needed while remaining in compliance with state and federal agency regulations.